TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 repository and used for further modification.

 When no properties should be changed, the object is given as an argument to the action.
-So that is always persistent, that is changes to this object are saved automatically. <remark>!!!Sentence not clear</remark>
+So that it is always persistent, that its changes to this object are saved automatically. <remark>!!!Sentence not clear</remark>